OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 **Managing Centralized Scripts and Resources**

-By storing our scripts in a git repository rather than directly in the process itself, this provides another mechanism with which we can share processes across projects, and even Octopus instances.
-Perhaps the platform team has provided a managed kubernetes manifest that is used for multiple teams to deploy their application.
+By storing our scripts in a Git repository rather than directly in the process itself, this provides another mechanism with which we can share processes across projects, and even Octopus instances.
+Perhaps the platform team has provided a managed Kubernetes manifest that is used for multiple teams to deploy their application.
 Each team only need to configure their different application images and variables that are injected into the manifest at runtime.
 You may have also have maintenance scripts that you want to use in runbooks across different spaces and when that process is updated you want all new releases to use that latest version without consumers even having to think about it.
 All sorts of new simpler templating and sharing options become available.

 ## Summary
 Although we have had [GitHub Feeds](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds) available to users for some time, this introduces CI complexities and requires additional overhead which in todays world of GitOps should no longer be required.

-Sourcing your deployment dependencies from either the same git repository used for your CaC project, or from a seperate external repository opens up a range of new options and ways in which you can structure your deployments.
+Sourcing your deployment dependencies from either the same Git repository used for your CaC project, or from a seperate external repository opens up a range of new options and ways in which you can structure your deployments.

 We are excitied to see how our users make use of this new feature, so please let us know what new capabilities this does (or doesn't) open up for your release pipelines.

-Happy (git) Deployments!
+Happy (Git) Deployments!